 OneMain can often get cash in your hand in one day, which could offer tremendous relief in a crisis.

 OneMain’s online application process for small loans is quick and straightforward, but you can also apply at one of the brick-and-mortar locations in 44 states.
 There’s no minimum FICO score for these loans, making this a great emergency option for borrowers with low scores.
 OneMain Financial uses a holistic approach to evaluate your application, including work history and financial background.
-Borrowers with a poor credit history will pay higher rates, but the cap of 35.99% is much less than some lenders charge.
+Borrowers with a poor credit history will pay higher rates, but the cap is much less than some lenders charge.
 Read our full OneMain Financial loans review.

 Not all applicants will qualify for larger loan amounts or most favorable loan terms.
 Loan approval and actual loan terms depend on your ability to meet our credit standards (including a responsible credit history, sufficient income after monthly expenses, and availability of collateral).
 Larger loan amounts require a first lien on a motor vehicle no more than ten years old, that meets our value requirements, titled in your name with valid insurance.
 Maximum APR is 35.99%, subject to state restrictions.
 APRs are generally higher on loans not secured by a vehicle.
 The lowest APR shown represents the 10% of loans with the most favorable APR.
 Active duty military, their spouse or dependents covered under the Military Lending Act may not pledge any vehicle as collateral for a loan.
 OneMain loan proceeds cannot be used for postsecondary educational expenses as defined by the CFPB’s Regulation Z, such as college, university or vocational expenses; for any business or commercial purpose; to purchase securities; or for gambling or illegal purposes.